goeh/grails-sequence-generator/README.md

 With *SequenceGeneratorService* you can interact with sequences.
 The following methods are available:

-**def initSequence(Class clazz, String group = null, Long tenant = null, Long start = null, String format = null)**
+**def initSequence(String name, String group = null, Long tenant = null, Long start = null, String format = null)**

-Initialize/create a new sequence counter for a domain class.
+Create a new sequence counter and initialize it with a starting number (default 1).

 Parameter   | Description
 ----------- | ---------------------
-clazz       | Domain class to generate sequences for group       | If you need multiple sequences for the same domain class based on some application logic you can use groups to create sub-sequences tenant      | Tenant ID in a multi-tenant environment start       | The sequence will start at this number format      | The number format returned by *nextNumber()* uses String#format(String, Object...)
+name        | Name of sequence group       | If you need multiple sequences for the same domain class based on some application logic you can use groups to create sub-sequences tenant      | Tenant ID in a multi-tenant environment start       | The sequence will start at this number format      | The number format returned by *nextNumber()* uses String#format(String, Object...)

+**def initSequence(Class clazz, String group = null, Long tenant = null, Long start = null, String format = null)**

+Same as above but takes a domain class instead of sequence name.
+Class#getSimpleName() will be used as sequence name.

-**String nextNumber(Class clazz, String group = null, Long tenant = null)**
+**String nextNumber(String name, String group = null, Long tenant = null)**

 Returns the next number in the specified sequence.
+The number is formatted with the sequence's defined format.

 Parameter   | Description
 ----------- | ---------------------
-clazz       | Domain class to get sequence for group       | Optional sub-sequence if multiple sequence counters exists for the domain class tenant      | Tenant ID in a multi-tenant environment
+name        | Name of sequence group       | Optional sub-sequence if multiple sequence counters exists for the same name / domain class tenant      | Tenant ID in a multi-tenant environment

+**String nextNumber(Class clazz, String group = null, Long tenant = null)**

+Same as above but takes a domain class instead of sequence name.
+Class#getSimpleName() will be used as sequence name.

 **boolean setNextNumber(Long currentNumber, Long newNumber, String name, String group = null, Long tenant = null)**